jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 - Execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -forkTests=true`.

 <br/>
-### Templated builds (ala Maven)
+### Templated Builds (ala Maven)
-For Java project you may directly extend `JkJavaBuild` template class which implements common methods for you.
+For Java projects you may directly extend `JkJavaBuild` template class which implements common methods for you.
 All you need is to implement what is specific.

 ```